 The idea that the world is a dangerous place, that violence is almost inevitable, and it normalizes violence as a thing that happens commonly, not a rare atrocity.

-—These are all common beliefs of people in the grips of PTSD.
+—These are all common beliefs held by people in the grips of PTSD.

 Additionally, violence also perpetuates certain cultural norms:

 It glorifies values, norms and assumptions that are unabashedly hyper masculine.
 In violent entertainment, aggression is normalized, brute force is legitimized.
 Violent entertainment glorifies and normalizes values, norms and assumptions that reinforce “might makes right” kinds of mindsets.
 Recall that the use of force has been a way of consolidating power and control for some people for millennia (if they are the right gender, religion, skin color, etc.).
 Violent entertainment helps to perpetuate the sense that “might makes right” is pervasive in life and a legitimate way to live.

 We are also bombarded by violence from our “news” outlets.
-In addition to this fitting into re-experiencing trauma, a focus on conceiving of violent acts as news also correlates to the PTSD fear response of hypervigilance to notice any and all danger and to magnify it.
-And to reinforce this as a norm: fear does sell, we are hardwired to pay attention to danger even in normal circumstances.
+In addition to this fitting into re-experiencing trauma, a focus on “violent acts as news” also correlates to the PTSD fear response of hypervigilance.
+Hypervigilance is a super common symptom of people with PTSD.
+It’s a tendency to notice any and all possible ways danger could become present, and to magnify the likelihood that danger is at hand.
+And unfortunate realities associated with this are that 1) fear does sell, and, 2) we are already hardwired to pay attention to danger even in normal circumstances.

 • Feelings of intense distress when reminded of the trauma